 - What should be on an AI governance checklist?

 - A complete AI governance checklist should cover: (1) AI system inventory, (2) risk classification, (3) governance policy, (4) roles and accountability, (5) risk assessments, (6) governance controls, (7) human oversight mechanisms, (8) transparency disclosures, (9) incident logging, (10) ongoing monitoring, (11) board reporting, and (12) third-party vendor governance.
-Each item maps to at least one regulatory requirement under TRAIGA, the EU AI Act, or NIST AI RMF.
+Each item maps to a recognized regulatory requirement or best practice under the EU AI Act, NIST AI RMF, or TRAIGA.

 - Is an AI governance checklist required by law?